Caboolture, Queensland: Indigenous history

 Duungidjawu (also known as Kabi Kabi, Cabbee, Carbi, Gabi Gabi) is an Australian Aboriginal language spoken on Duungidjawu country.
-The Duungidjawu language region includes the landscape within the local government boundaries of Somerset Region and Moreton Bay Region, particularly the towns of Caboolture, Kilcoy, Woodford and Moore.
+The Duungidjawu language region includes the landscape within the local government boundaries of Somerset Region and the City of Moreton Bay, particularly the towns of Caboolture, Kilcoy, Woodford and Moore.

 Gubbi Gubbi (Kabi Kabi, Cabbee, Carbi, Gabi Gabi) is an Australian Aboriginal language spoken on Gubbi Gubbi country.
 The Gubbi Gubbi language region includes the landscape within the local government boundaries of the Sunshine Coast Region and Gympie Region, particularly the towns of Caloundra, Noosa Heads, Gympie and extending north towards Maryborough and south to Caboolture.

 The Gubbi Gubbi people are the traditional custodians of the area now known as Caboolture.
 The name Kabultur is derived from the Yugarabul dialect meaning "place of the carpet snake".
 The Gubbi Gubbi people harvested bush food, fresh water mussels, oysters, fish, and some game animals, moving around the land to take best advantage of seasonally-available produce.

-Each year in March, the Gubbi Gubbi people would hold Bunya Festivals to feast on the plentiful and nutritious annual nuts of the Bunya Pine.
-These huge trees provided a food source which could sustain large numbers of people.
-Neighbouring clans were invited to the festivals, where singing, dancing story-telling, trading and arranging of marriages took place.

 Towards the south of Caboolture is the Yugarabul traditional Aboriginal country of the Brisbane and surrounding regions.